Midtown Family Medicine update 3-17-23

 The risk from the vaccines for a severe issue is less than one in a million for the m-RNA vaccines.

 Regarding Paxlovid, we are setting up telehealth visits to prescribe this medication.
 Please call and we will get you scheduled.
-Again, urgent care and emergency rooms are overwhelmed.
-We can nearly always see our patients the same day or next day via telehealth or in person when appropriate (not acutely ill with upper respiratory symptoms).
 We are hearing from multiple patients each week and we cannot script Paxlovid without a telehealth visit.

-Wishing you all health and a happy New Year and please reach out to us if you have specific questions regarding your health needs.
+Wishing you all health and a happy spring and please reach out to us if you have specific questions regarding your health needs.

 COVID-19 Vaccine is not available at MFM